kroyxt/elp-documentation/docs/encapsulation.md

 introducing inconsistencies in design.
 It has been proven that this numeral system can work effectively for base-2, base-8 and even base-16.

-### Similarity to traditional Chinese numerals
+### Familiarity

 The 1, 2 and 3 numerals are similar to traditional Chinese numerals making them slightly easier to learn for East Asian learners.
+Additionally, numeral 0 is similar to the Arabic numeral making it easier to learn in general.

 ## Phonological Values